rhysma/AWSResources/AWSDeveloperCertificationNotes/dev_secureapps.md

 Identity Pools (federated identities)
 * Provide users with temporary access credentials
-* Enable creation of unique identities and federate them with various providers
+* Enable the creation of unique identities and federate them with various providers

 You can use identity pools and user pools separately or together